Making a successful outbound call is a lot like playing chess.

-A good way to start is by bringing up a neutral, but the positive topic.
+A good way to start is by bringing up a neutral, but positive topic.
 Try not to sound cookie-cutter and, if possible, tailor your script to the prospect’s unique interests and background.
-Just because outbound calling is essentially cold calling, it doesn’t mean it needs to be cold per se.
+Just because this is essentially cold calling, it doesn’t mean it needs to be cold per se.

-With business intelligence software, social media and a myriad of digital resources at your fingertips, you can learn a wealth of information about your prospect before you’ve even made the first call.
+With business intelligence software, social media, and plenty of digital resources at your fingertips, you can learn a wealth of information about your prospect before you’ve even made the first outbound call.

 Plan and prepare before reaching out to your prospects – probe their social media to understand what sparks their curiosity and what their pain points are, and tailor your outbound call to them.

 However, don’t try to pretend like you know everything about your targets – the key to being an effective closer is being genuine and sincere.
-Which is why text should be an essential part of your sales cadence.
+This is why the text should be an essential part of your sales cadence.

 Be upfront to earn your prospect’s trust and leave the bluffing out of the conversation.

 This also plays into the second point: making your customers feel valued.
-Make the prospect know that you’re calling for a reason – mention your business or the product/service you’re selling but tie it into their pain points.
+Make the prospect know that your outbound call is made for a reason – mention your business or the product/service you’re selling but tie it into their pain points.

 Make sure not to overplay it, though.
-The key to successful outbound calling is under-promising and over-delivering.
-Whip the prospect’ enthusiasm but don’t get tempted to oversell your products’ features just to close the sale.
+The key to making a successful call is under-promising and over-delivering.
+Whip the prospect’s enthusiasm but don’t get tempted to oversell your products’ features just to close the sale.

 4. Analyze & Optimize

-We’ve already highlighted how knowing your prospects and knowing your business is critical to running a successful outbound calling campaign.
+We’ve already highlighted how knowing your prospects and knowing your business is critical to running a successful campaign.

-Other ways to maximize your agents’ productivity is through penetration reports: they give you a clear view of the dialer performance, as well as the dialer infrastructure and can help you find trends in your sales, and sort your data in the most effective way.
+Other ways to maximize your agents’ productivity in outbound calls is through penetration reports: they give you a clear view of the dialer performance, as well as the dialer infrastructure, and can help you find trends in your sales, and sort your data in the most effective way.

 5. Spread out

-Outbound calls are generally associated with one type of contact but spreading out and incorporating other channels can improve them even further.
+Outbound calling is generally associated with one type of contact but spreading out and incorporating other channels can improve it even further.